-In February 2014 I was diagnosed with secondary breast cancer.
-As like my primary breast cancer diagnosis, it was a huge shock.
-Many people don’t understand secondary breast cancer or that it doesn’t actually come back in your breast.
-That would be classed as a local recurrence or another primary breast cancer.
-Mine came back in my lymph nodes in my neck and I ended up with a couple of small spots in my sternum.
-These are the main places it will metastasize to:-
+In February 2014 I was re diagnosed with secondary breast cancer.
+Like my primary breast cancer diagnosis, it was a huge shock.
+Many people don’t understand secondary breast cancer or that it doesn’t actually come back in your breast (coming back in the same breast would be classed as a local recurrence or in the other breast as another primary breast cancer).
+Mine came back in my lymph nodes in my neck and I ended up with a couple of small (oligo metastatic) areas in my sternum.
+Below are the main places secondary or metastatic breast cancer will metastasize to:-

 - Lymph nodes

 In a way, I was lucky not to have any of the major organs affected.
 But yet it’s still hard to comprehend and come to terms with, yet life carries on.
-I hope that it can be controlled and that it doesn’t progress further for a while.
+I hope that it can be controlled and stability maintained.
+No Evidence of Active Disease (NEAD) is what everyone wants.

 I have treatment every 3 weeks for life, forever.
-I will have to continue this treatment otherwise the cancer will return and spread so that’s why you have to continue with the regime.
-The treatments hope to control the cancer.
-Again people don’t understand this, yes I may have hair on my head and be able to exercise but I have an incurable disease and that’s why I have to continue going to The Christie every 3 weeks.
+I will have to continue treatment otherwise the cancer will return and spread.
+A treatment may fail to help stop the cancer and progression means you have to use another line of treatment.
+Treatment hopes to control the cancer.
+People don’t understand this, yes I may have hair on my head and be able to exercise but I have an incurable disease.

-I have my bad days, days when I get a migraine from the treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my toes and fingers but currently I’m doing OK.
+I have bad days, days when I get a migraine from treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my feet (worse) and fingers, itchiness on my arms and body from the perjeta but currently I’m doing OK in terms of living with a terminal illness.

-The figures are shocking, 12000 people die every year, from secondary breast cancer, 1000 die every month in the UK alone.
+The figures are shocking, 11500 women die every year, from secondary breast cancer, ~1000 die every month in the UK alone.
 Worldwide around 1430 die EVERY DAY.
 There is no cure.
-Yes, people are living with and beyond cancer but the average of 3 years life expectancy with secondary breast cancer is still hard to accept.
+Yes, people are living with and beyond cancer but the median average of 2-3 years life expectancy is still hard to accept.
 This is not yet a chronic disease and people are dying much too young.
+We need a CURE.

-I created an infographic to explain this and to help primary patients recognize symptoms of secondary breast cancer.
+I created two infographics to explain this and to help primary patients recognize symptoms of secondary breast cancer.
+The first is for DUCTAL breast cancer.

-Click the image below to view/download as PDF:
+Click the images below to view/download as PDF:

 If you do experience any of these symptoms then don’t hesitate your Oncologist as the sooner you get treatment the better.

 Lastly, research is critical to getting better drugs to live longer to eventually make this a chronic disease like for example diabetes or asthma but we are a long way from that yet.
 The ideal is a cure.
-Who knows what will happen and we all live with hope.
+We all live with hope.

 Here are some slides from a Manchester Cancer funded event from The Christie hospital that I have been involved in and acknowledged.
 It is a great opportunity to attend if you have secondary breast cancer and are treated at The Christie – see the recent presentation Living with Secondary Breast Cancer – Health & Wellbeing days for patients living with active disease if you wish to find out more then please contact The Christie Secondary Breast Cancer Nursing Team on tel 0161 446 3996